|

 Come in, gentlemen, said Eowyn, rising stiffly from

 one of the folding chairs.
-You have no doubt heard the newstwo
+Berengar has no doubt given you

-thousand of the dark warriors advancing swiftly along the Caras
+the newstwo thousand of the dark warriors advancing swiftly

 Two thousand! muttered Alfgar.